-This video gives examples of the associative property.
+This video gives examples of the Commutative, Associative, and Distributive property.
 The associative property states that when adding or multiplying a series of numbers, it does not matter how the terms are ordered.
 Simplifying within the parentheses is the first step using the order of operations.

 Free Associative Property Fact Sheet